vbadkar/the_wire/web/modules/contrib/blazy/docs/TROUBLESHOOTING.md

 ***
 # <a name="troubleshooting"></a>TROUBLESHOOTING
+* Any javascript-related issues might no longer be valid when `No JavaScript lazy` enabled.
+Unless the exceptions, things that Native doesn't support (Blur, BG, Video, etc.) are met, or for those who still support old IEs, and cannot ditch lazyloader script, yet.
+* Switch to core Bartik for a mo, in case your custom theme is the culprit.
 * Blazy and its sub-modules -- Slick, GridStack, etc. are tightly coupled.
   Be sure to have the latest release date or matching versions in the least.
   DEV for DEV, Beta for Beta, etc. Mismatched versions may lead to errors